 I’m interested in GRR but I, or my team need some more convincing.
 Can you help?

 The core GRR team has invested a lot in the project, we think its pretty awesome, so the team happy to talk, do phone calls, or chat with other teams that are considering GRR.
 We’ve even been known to send house-trained GRR engineers to companies to talk with interested teams.
 Just contact us directly.
 You also can corner one of us, or at least someone from the team, or someone who works on GRR at most leading forensics/IR type conferences around the world.

 I’ve heard that there are secret internal versions of GRR that aren’t open sourced that may have additional capabilities.
 Is that true?

 GRR was always designed to be open sourced, but with any sufficiently complex “enterprise” product you expect to integrate it with other systems and potentially even with proprietary technology.
 So its true that some of the core developers time is spent working on internal features that won’t be released publicly.
 The goal is to ensure that everything useful is released, but there are some things that don’t make sense.
 Below are listed some of the key differences that may matter to you:

-- Datastore/Storage: At Google we run GRR on a Bigtable datastore (see below for more detail), but we have abstracted things such that using a different datastore is very simple.
-The SQLite and MySQLAdvanced datastores available to open source are actively used at real scale outside of Google.
+Datastore/Storage: At Google we run GRR on a Bigtable datastore (see below for more detail), but we have abstracted things such that using a different datastore is very simple.
+The MySQLAdvanced datastore is available to open source are actively used at real scale outside of Google.

 Differences will be whittled away over time as the core GRR team runs open source GRR deployments themselves.
 That means you can expect most of these things to become much less of an issue over time.